 Both Amtrak and Metrolink trains stop at the Orange train station.
 Old Towne Orange is an easy three-block walk from the station.

-Getting to there is easy from the 5, 22, 55, 57, and 91 freeways and plenty of free parking are available.
+Getting it is easy from the 5, 22, 55, 57, and 91 freeways, and plenty of free parking is available.
 Old Town Orange central plaza is located at W Chapman Avenue and Glassell Street.
 There is plenty of free parking.